EazyW96/Embedded-systems-6823/README.md

      ```bash
      git add .
      ```
-   - Commit with a descriptive message:
+   - Commit your changes with a descriptive message:
      ```bash
      git commit -m "Describe your changes here"
      ```

 5. **Push Your Branch**:
-   - Push the changes:
+   - Push the changes to your fork:
      ```bash
      git push origin feature-or-bugfix-name
      ```

 6. **Submit a Pull Request**:
-   - On GitHub, navigate to "Pull Requests" and click "New Pull Request."
+   - On GitHub, navigate to the "Pull Requests" tab of the original repository.
+   - Click "New Pull Request" and select your branch from your fork.
-   - Select your branch and submit the pull request with detailed comments.
+   - Submit the pull request with detailed comments describing your changes.

 **Collaboration Tips**:
-- Make sure to pull the latest changes from the main repository regularly:
+- Regularly update your local repository with the latest changes from the main repository:
   ```bash
   git pull upstream main
   ```